reyesgo/cybersec-project-docs/README.md

 ### Objectives

-- Enumerated, exploited and escalated privileges on a vulnerable virtual machine.
+- Enumerated, exploited, and escalated privileges on a vulnerable virtual machine.
-- Recorded penetration testing action using ELK server.
+- Recorded penetration testing actions using an ELK server.
 - Analyzed logs to determine attack techniques.
 - Created a diagram of the network.
 - Summarized Red and Blue team findings in an assessment report.